IBM/cloud-native-starter/workshop/02-container.md

 ### 1.4 Ingress configuration

-You can see in the diagram below, we are using a Ingress from Istio to provide access from the internet to the microservice **Web API** and the **Web app**.
+You can see in the diagram below, we are using an Ingress from Istio to provide access from the internet to the microservice **Web API** and the **Web app**.

 ![cns-container-deployment-02](images/cns-container-deployment-02.png)